AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

   - A function that returns an ordered array of chunks shall be available for testing purposes only.

+  - A function that returns the selected chunks shall be available for testing purposes only.

   - A function that returns a mapping from the index of ordered chunks to the index of unordered chunks must be available.